 Did the mayor's son kill respected prostitute Sammie Dean in her home—where her spirit still lives—one night in 1931?
 Does Headless Charlie still haunt the mine where he met his end in a gruesome accident?

-Twelve other sites along the tour show that there's a lot more to Tombstone, famed for the 1881 shootout at the O.K.
+Twelve other sites on the tour show there's a lot more to Tombstone than the infamous 1881 shootout at the O.K.
 Corral.

 A Haunting Experience Tours takes you on a two-hour walk in search of ghosts that haunt downtown Prescott.
 The stories are so tragic and scary, guides warn that the tours may not be appropriate for young children.

 One such tale is that of Faith Summers, who spent her honeymoon at the Hassayampa Inn in 1927.
 Her new husband stepped out to buy cigarettes and never returned.
 Faith waited for three days, then publicly took her life.
 Today, her presence lingers on at the Inn, still waiting for her lost love.